roman-milk/roman-milk.github.io/rob-and-mickey.md

  "About what?"

  "You and Rich are twins and you look and act alike and I wondered if you guys were the same in everything."
-Report_Story #2